 If you want to listen to music before bed, make sure that you keep the volume below the level of your speaking voice.
 And leave the party anthems for the morning – now is the time for relaxing music.

 Having read the four tips before this one, you will probably be able to guess that we recommend avoiding late-night TV at all costs.

-To stop yourself from scrolling all night, you want to make that as difficult as possible.
 Try keeping your phone away from your bed or locking the apps from 10pm-8am.
 The harder you make it to access these apps, the less likely you are to want to scroll.